Mixed Models with Multiple Instance Learning: EXPERIMENTS

-\textbf{Results.} When evaluating models across varying sample sizes, we noticed variable relative performance of the compared models: While the GLMM was superior to baseline MILs at lower sample sizes, baseline MILs gradually improved with more samples, all surpassing the GLMM at around 2,000 bags (Fig~\ref{fig:simulation}a).
-In contrast, GMIL outperformed all baselines throughout (Fig~\ref{fig:simulation}a), emphasizing its reliability in settings where traditional MIL models might be prone to overfitting.
-As we increased the instance importance heterogeneity, we noted a sharp downturn in the performance of GLMM (Fig \ref{fig:simulation}b), a trend also observed in other conventional ML models (\Supp).
+\paragraph{Results} When evaluating models across varying sample sizes, we noticed variable relative performance of the compared models: while the GLMM was superior to baseline MILs at lower sample sizes, baseline MILs gradually improved with more samples, all surpassing the GLMM at around 2,000 bags (Figure~\ref{fig:simulation}a).
+In contrast, MixMIL outperformed all baselines throughout (Figure~\ref{fig:simulation}a), emphasizing its reliability in settings where traditional MIL models might be prone to overfitting.
+As we increased the instance importance heterogeneity, we noted a sharp downturn in the performance of GLMM (Fig \ref{fig:simulation}b), a trend also observed in other conventional ML models (Figure~\ref{sfig:simulations}(ii)).
 In contrast, MIL models maintained their accuracy more effectively.
-When varying the number of bag instances, the number of instance features and the variance attributed to bag embedding effects, GMIL consistently outperformed baselines (Fig~\ref{fig:simulation}c, \Supp).
-We also compared GMIL with a version utilizing a mean field posterior.
-As the latter exhibited slightly diminished performance (\Supp), it was not considered in the real data analyses.
-To conclude, in instance retrieval tasks, GMIL consistently outperformed baseline MILs, accurately retrieving the top simulated instances (Fig~\ref{fig:simulation}d-f).
+When varying the number of instances per bag, the number of instance features, and the variance attributed to bag embedding effects, MixMIL consistently outperformed baselines (Figure~\ref{fig:simulation}c, Figure~\ref{sfig:simulations}).
+We also compared MixMIL with a version utilizing a mean field posterior.
+As the latter exhibited slightly diminished performance (Figure~\ref{sfig:simulations}(i) and \ref{sfig:simulations_instance_retrieval}), it was not considered in the real data analyses.
+To conclude, in instance retrieval tasks, MixMIL consistently outperformed baseline MILs, accurately retrieving the top simulated instances (Figure~\ref{fig:simulation}d-f).

-\subsection{Single-cell Genomics dataset}
+\subsection{Single-Cell Genomics Dataset}

-\textbf{Task.} We here consider the task of predicting genetic variants from transcriptional cell embeddings in the OneK1K dataset~\citep{YazarOneK1K}.
+\paragraph{Task} We here consider the task of predicting genetic variants from transcriptional cell embeddings in the OneK1K dataset~\citep{YazarOneK1K}.
 This task carries biological significance: Identifying genetic variants associated with cellular transcriptional states can pinpoint cellular processes implicated in health and disease~\citep{gtex2017,westra2013}.